Why is addressing gum disease important?

 Another significant problem with conventional brushing methods is that they damage the protective outer layer (enamel) of your teeth.
 Take a look at the following facts:

-A primary cause of receding gums is brushing the sensitive gum tissue too hard, with a toothbrush with rough cut bristles!
+- A contributing cause of receding gums is brushing the sensitive gum tissue too hard, with a toothbrush with rough cut bristles!

 Putting these factors together creates a situation where many people may be doing more harm than good when brushing!